Note

-The Confluence Cloud Microsoft Graph connector allows your organization to index Confluence content.
-After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search and Microsoft 365 Copilot.
+The Confluence Cloud Microsoft 365 Copilot connector allows your organization to index Confluence content.
+After you configure the connector and index data from the Confluence site, end users can search for that content in Microsoft Search and Microsoft 365 Copilot.

-This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Confluence Cloud Microsoft Graph connector.
-It supplements the general instructions provided in setting up Microsoft Graph connectors in the Microsoft 365 admin center.
+This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Confluence Cloud Copilot connector.
+It supplements the general instructions provided in setting up Microsoft Copilot connectors in the Microsoft 365 admin center.

-Enhanced search capabilities: Users can ask natural language questions about Wiki content in Copilot, such as:
+- Users can ask natural language questions about Wiki content in Copilot, such as summarizing the architecture document or getting access to a portal.

 Prerequisites